 Student & Graduate Success

-LRAPs are a student loan safety-net that help graduates with modest incomes repay their federal student, parent PLUS and private alternative loans.
-Full of hope for her future, Brianna enrolled.
+LRAPs are a student loan safety-net.
+They help graduates with modest incomes repay their federal student, parent plus and private alternative loans.
+The powerful promise they provide gives students the confidence they need to enroll.